nebari-dev/.github/CONTRIBUTING.md

 By contributing to open source projects you can connect with people, learn new skills, become a subject-matter expert, and apply all learnings to your own projects.

-Our detailed contribution guidelines can be found [on the Nebari's main documentation site][nebari-community].
+Our detailed contribution guidelines can be found [on Nebari's main documentation site][nebari-community].
 Make sure to check the guidelines before you start contributing.

 <!-- Links -->